lightbend/fdp-sample-applications/apps/killrweather/README.md

 Monitoring is done using InfluxDB and Grafana.

-For information about setting up Grafana and InfluxDB, see this [article](https://mesosphere.com/blog/monitoring-dcos-cadvisor-influxdb-grafana/).
+For information about setting up Grafana and InfluxDB on DC/OS, see this [article](https://mesosphere.com/blog/monitoring-dcos-cadvisor-influxdb-grafana/).

-BAsically, you install InfluxDB using the Catalog view in the DC/OS console, https://leader.mesos/#/catalog/packages.
+Basically, you install InfluxDB using the Catalog view in the DC/OS console, https://leader.mesos/#/catalog/packages.
 You can install Grafana from there, too, but the Fast Data Platform release also has tools for installing Grafana with small configuration changes.
 See the https://developer.lightbend.com/docs/fast-data-platform/ for details.

 Once installed, to open the Grafana UI, click the `grafana` service in the DC/OS _Services_ panel, then click the instance link.